The Ultimate Playa del Carmen ADO Bus Guide for 2025

 - Look up your terminal: When going from Playa del Carmen to the Cancun Airport, donβt forget to check which terminal youβre flying out of as youβll need to know which stop to get off at at the airport.

-Other places to take the ADO
+Other Places to Take the ADO

 Once you get the hang of the ADO, youβll open a world of other nearby destinations.
 Some of the closest you can visit are Tulum, Cancun, Bacalar, Holbox, Merida, and Valladolid.